-If the offense was a Class B felony, (and the current offense is not listed in RCW 9A.44.140, Subsection 5), and the offender does not have one or more prior convictions for a sex offense or kidnapping offense, the duty to register ends fifteen years after the last date of release from confinement pursuant to the conviction, (including full-time residential treatment) or fifteen years after entry of the judgment and sentence, if the person has spent fifteen consecutive years in the community without being convicted of a disqualifying offense during that time period..
+If the offense was a Class B felony, (and the current offense is not listed in RCW 9A.44.140, Subsection 5), and the offender does not have one or more prior convictions for a sex offense or kidnapping offense, the duty to register ends fifteen years after the last date of release from confinement pursuant to the conviction, (including full-time residential treatment) or fifteen years after entry of the judgment and sentence, if the person has spent fifteen consecutive years in the community without being convicted of a disqualifying offense during that time period.
 This action may be initiated by offender request or by the Sheriff's office.
 It should be noted that after July 1, 2012 RCW 9A.44.140, Subsection 5 prohibitions no longer applies and that category of offenders may apply for or be relived of registration as provided in that section.
 (5) provisions only apply to convictions for crimes committed on or after July 22, 2001.

-If the offense was a Class C felony, (and the current offense is not listed in RCW 9A.44.142 Subsection 5), a violation of RCW 9.68A.090 Communication with minor for immoral purposes or RCW 9A.44.096 Sexual misconduct with a minor in the second degree, or an attempt, solicitation, or conspiracy to commit a Class C felony, and the offender does have one or more prior convictions for a sex offense or kidnapping offense, they may be relieved of the duty to register by operation of law (without petition) ten years after their last release from confinement if they have spent ten consecutive years in the community without being convicted of a disqualifying offense.
+If the offense was a Class C felony, (and the current offense is not listed in RCW 9A.44.142 Subsection 5), a violation of RCW 9.68A.090 Communication with minor for immoral purposes or RCW 9A.44.096 Sexual misconduct with a minor in the second degree, or an attempt, solicitation, or conspiracy to commit a Class C felony, and the offender does not have one or more prior convictions for a sex offense or kidnapping offense, they may be relieved of the duty to register by operation of law (without petition) ten years after their last release from confinement if they have spent ten consecutive years in the community without being convicted of a disqualifying offense.
 This action may be initiated by offender request or by the Sheriff's office.
-It should be noted that after July 1, 2012 RCW 9A.44.140, Subsection 5 prohibitions no longer applies and that category of offenders may apply for relief of registration to the court as provided in that section.
-Provisions only apply to convictions for crimes committed on or after July 22, 2001.